sknop/simple-vpc/README.md

-Simple example for creating a VPC in AWS
+Simple example for creating a VPC

 Usage:

-Set up your AWS access in your local environment, so that the command

-        aws sts get-caller-identity

-Gives you a positive response.

-Set up terraform.tfvars to your liking, then run the usual

-        terraform init
-        terraform plan
-        terraform apply
+For AWS go to aws folder and for GCP go to gcp folder first.

 Good luck!